Ho Ho Heartburn

 Take chewy, chalky antacids to treat heartburn that’s already happening or take a proton pump inhibitor (PPI) ahead of time if you’re anticipating heartburn after your meal.
 Talk to your doctor to find out the underlying cause of your heartburn and ways you can prevent it.
 Consider lifestyle changes and manage any health conditions that could be contributing to your heartburn.

-Consult your primary care physician at Baylor St. Luke’s Medical Group if you have heartburn that is frequent or intense.
+You can also consult your primary care physician at Baylor St. Luke’s Medical Group for heartburn help.
 When planning your holiday menu, look for healthier alternatives; ask your physician or nutritionist for advice based on your needs.
 All of us at Baylor St. Luke’s Medical Group wish you a healthy and happy holiday season!